INDIA OFFICIALLY REQUIRES REGISTRATION OF ALL NON-NOTIFIED DEVICES

-After the voluntary period (i.e., from October 1, 2021) all class A and B devices would have 16 months to be registered (i.e., by Sep 1, 2022) in the CDSCO’s on-line portal.
-Class C and D devices would have 24 months to meet the same requirement (i.e., by September 1, 2023).
+After the voluntary period (i.e., from October 1, 2021) all class A and B devices would have another 12 months to be registered (i.e., by October 1, 2022) in the CDSCO’s on-line portal.
+Class C and D devices would have another 24 months to meet the same requirement (i.e., by October 1, 2023).

 The truncated registration application involves administrative documents such a Free Sales Certificate from the country of origin, ISO 13485 certificate, as well as basic product information.
-The registration process carries no government processing fees and does not expire, but may be cancelled or suspended by the CDSCO for product safety concerns, or when superseded by the requirement for an Import License (upon Notification).
-Once registered the local license holder will be required to notify the CDSCO and Materiovigilance Programme of India (MvPi) of Serious Adverse Events (SEA) occurring in India.
+The voluntary registration process carries no government processing fees and does not expire, but may be cancelled or suspended by the CDSCO for product safety concerns, or when superseded by the requirement for the mandatory Import License as per the phase and timelines mentioned in paragraph above.
+Once voluntary registration is completed, the local registration holder will be required to notify the CDSCO and Materiovigilance Programme of India (MvPi) of Serious Adverse Events (SAE) occurring in India.

-Manufacturers of non-Notified medical devices are advised to evaluate their products of interest for India and begin to build their application files for a Registration Certificate.
+Manufacturers of currently non-Notified medical devices are advised to evaluate their products of interest for India and begin to build their application files for voluntary registration as per state timelines.
+We can help

 Asia Actual is available to answer questions or help register your devices when the new requirements take effect.
 Contact us to arrange an initial conversation.